-Osteoporosis is a bone disease that increases the risk of bone fractures (breaks).
-Yoga stresses balance, strength-building, and alignment which can help people avoid bone injuries.
+Yoga stresses balance, strength-building, and good posture.
 Low impact yoga can help with bone growth and build stronger bones.
 Light back-bending positions can help open or spread out the spine and build strength here.
 There are some positions that should be avoided if you have osteoporosis.
 Before starting a yoga program, talk to your doctor about the risks and benefits.

-What is Gentle Yoga?
+What Is Gentle Yoga?

 Let's start by talking about what yoga is not.
 Yoga is not a belief system or religion.
-Yoga is way to exercise that helps your body, mind and spirit feel better.
+Yoga is a way to exercise that helps your body, mind, and spirit feel better.

-The term yoga means union (or joining together) of the mind, body and spirit in Sanskrit, the language of early India.
+The term yoga means union (or joining together) of the mind, body, and spirit in Sanskrit, the language of early India.
 Yoga has been practiced for centuries in many forms.